hrbigelow/kernel-methods/src/kernel_methods.md

-# Recommended reading and Notes
+# Recommended reading

+First, I highly recommend the Youtube channel [MathTheBeautiful](https://www.youtube.com/channel/UCr22xikWUK2yUW4YxOKXclQ).
+The playlists on Linear Algebra and Tensor Calculus are excellent and there are many fresh insights to be had here.
+I started with the video on [dot products](https://www.youtube.com/watch?v=QPkKWGq_V0U), which derives the Dot Product as a purely geometric definition.

+The Youtube Kernel tutorial lecture series by [Julien Mairal](https://www.youtube.com/channel/UCotztBOmGVl9pPGIN4YqcRw) is an excellent introduction to Kernel methods, and covers a wide range of topics surrounding them.

+# Notes on a few common Concepts

-In the above essay I intentionally avoided some of the terminology and names of theorems.
+In this article I intentionally avoided some of the terminology and names of theorems.
 When I was learning about Kernel methods, I found that they seemed to hint at giving insight, but ultimately they did not.
 Here are some of the concepts, linking them to the above, or a critique why I didn't include them in the main text.

 ## Positive (semi)Definite matrices